ghoomfrog/silili/README.md

 *anta kuwa?* — Who are you?

-*iti in timi kuwa?* — What time is the food?
+*timi kuwa jasa?* — What time is good?

 ## Context Phrases